Many-body wave function and edge magnetization of an open $p+is$ superconducting chain: Introduction

-In this work, we focus on the one-dimensional (1D) $p+ is$ superconductors (the $p-is$ case can be treated similarly), and solve the BCS wave functions under open boundary condition (OBC) for special sets of parameters.
-This may be relevant to the 1D $p$-wave pairing K$_2$Cr$_3$As$_3$ superconducting material \cite{Yang2021} in proximity with conventional $s$-wave superconductors.
-We note that although the BCS wave function is well established under periodic boundary condition (PBC), obtaining the explicit form of the many-body BCS wave function under OBC is usually a nontrivial problem.
-Indeed, we find that unlike the $p+is$ case, the ground state wave function of the $p+s$ superconducting chain cannot be written down in a clean form when OBC is taken.
-The ground state wave function under OBC can be useful for obtaining a better understanding for various physical properties of the $p+is$ superconducting system on a wave function level.
+In this work, we focus on the one-dimensional (1D) $p+ is$ superconductors and demonstrate that at special parameters under open boundary conditions (OBC), the exact BCS many-body wave function for 1D $p+is$ superconductor can be obtained analytically, exhibiting a recursive local form.
+We note that although the BCS wave function is well established under periodic boundary condition (PBC), obtaining the explicit form of the many-body BCS wave function under OBC is usually a nontrivial problem \cite{Greiter2014}.

-We demonstrate that at special parameters under OBC, the exact BCS many-body wave function for 1D $p+is$ superconductor can be obtained analytically.
 The obtained results remain valuable even away from those special parameters, as long as the system remains in the same phase.

-Based on the exact wave function, we further compute the spin magnetization on the edges, and show that the result reported in Ref. \onlinecite{Yang2020} is not exact, but only an approximation valid when the $s$-wave component is much smaller than the $p$-wave one.
-More precisely, the edge magnetization has explicit dependence on the ratio between $s$-wave and $p$-wave components as shown in Fig. \ref{fig:edgemag}, which reduces to the result of $1/4$-magnetization in Ref. \onlinecite{Yang2020} in the small $s$-wave limit.
-In addition, we also discuss the approximate construction of wave function within degenerate perturbation when the $s$-wave component is small, which is useful for establishing an intuitive understanding of the system.
+The ground-state wave function under OBC can be useful for obtaining a better understanding for various physical properties of the $p+is$ superconducting system on a wave function level.
+As an example, we further compute the spin magnetization on the edges based on the exact wave function, and show that the result reported in Ref. \onlinecite{Yang2020} is not exact, but only an approximation valid when the $s$-wave component is much smaller than the $p$-wave one.
+More precisely, the edge magnetization has explicit dependence on the ratio between $s$- and $p$-wave components as shown in Fig. \ref{fig:edgemag}, which reduces to the result of $\frac{1}{4}$magnetization in Ref. \onlinecite{Yang2020} in the small $s$-wave limit.

+Apart from the calculation using wave function, we present another evaluation of edge magnetizations based on local Majorana operators.
+The special sets of system parameters which allow exact solutions of wave functions have a prominent feature that the spectrum of Bogoliubov eigen-modes is dispersionless.
+This allows the construction of scattering eigen-modes in terms of local operators.
+As a result, the contributions from boundary modes and scattering modes are both local in space, providing a transparent understanding for the origins and separations of these two types of contributions in edge magnetizations.